freeCodeCamp/freeCodeCamp/docs/FAQ.md

 You can review PRs that need to be checked for quality assurance using [this page](https://github.com/freeCodeCamp/freeCodeCamp/pulls?q=is%3Aopen+is%3Apr+-label%3A%22status%3A+blocked%22+-label%3A%22status%3A+merge+conflict%22+status%3Asuccess+draft%3Afalse), which will have the following filters applied:

-- ready for review (not-draft)
+- Ready for review (not-draft)
-- do not have a merge conflict
+- Do not have a merge conflict
-- are not blocked
+- Are not blocked
-- have all status checks in green
+- Have all status checks in green

 ### I am stuck on something that is not included in this documentation.